choria-legacy/marionette-collective/website/introduction/security.md

 signed using the SSL keys above.
 [ActiveMQ supports TLS][ActiveMQ TLS] and the [stomp connector][ActiveMQ STOMP] supports this.

-The [MCollective STOMP Connector] also supports TLS, at present we do not have a complete sample of such a setup but this is provided by the Rubygem and should work.
+The [MCollective STOMP Connector] also supports TLS, to configure MCollective to speak TLS to your nodes please follow our notes about [ActiveMQ SSL].

 Enabling TLS throughout will secure your connections from any kind of sniffing and Man in The Middle attacks.
 Unfortunately the Rubygem we use do not provide